Our activities and stories

 Highlights/resources: wildflower rap; fungi rap; flowers on the underground; city parade; weed perspectives; nature quest; fungi quest; 31-days of illustrations; wildflower identification; and metal or mushroom?

 - Grow Wild has funded 344 community projects with up to £4,000 each since 2014.
 These lively groups engaged 143,000 people at over 3,100 growing activities.
 Overall, 94% of participants would recommend our projects.
 Read our case studies and inspiring stories here and browse projects and recommended sites near you on the Grow Wild map.
+Download an infographic about the scale and impact of Grow Wild community-led projects.

 - Grow Wild has taken people on a growing journey by sharing 800,000 packets of wildflower seeds and year-round advice and inspiration.
 Since 2014, we’ve worked in partnership with media organisations and other partners to reach people with less access to nature.
 Overall, 98% of participants would recommend our packets to a friend.
 Read about our 2019/20 partnership with Jo Malone London.